RTEMS/rtems-docs/c-user/object-services/directives.rst

 .. rubric:: NOTES:

-This directive may cause the calling task to be preempted due to an obtain and release of the object allocator mutex.

 This directive can be used to set the name of objects which do not have a naming scheme per their API.